googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Format 4 is used to specify a radial gradient fill.
 For general information about radial gradients supported in COLR version 1, see 5.7.11.1.2.3.

 The PaintRadialGradient table has a ColorLine subtable.
-The ColorLine table format is specified in 5.7.11.2.4.
+For the ColorLine table format, see in 5.7.11.2.4.
 For background information on the color line, see 5.7.11.1.2.1.

 For information about applying a fill to a shape, see 5.7.11.1.3.